punkish/jacobi/README.md

 - mobile view
 - a million other things

-Jacobi wasn't built in a few days.
-Neither will this, but hopefully this will be quicker.
+Jacobi’s namesake, the [Jacobikirche](http://jacobikirche.de) in Göttingen, wasn’t built in day, and neither will be this Jacobi.
+But hopefully it won’t take as long, esp. if you all help.

 Of course, everything released under CC0 Public Domain Dedication.